Advanced name search

 - Soundtrack

-Lorenzo de Monteclaro was born on 5 September 1939 in Cuencamé de Ceniceros, Durango, Mexico.
-He is an actor, known for Kingpin (2003), Las sobrinas del diablo (1983) and Las tres tumbas (1980).- Cosmé McMoon (born Cosmé McMunn; February 22, 1901 - August 22, 1980) was a Mexican-American musician, pianist and composer, best known as the accompanist to notably tone-deaf soprano Florence Foster Jenkins.
+José Guadalupe Esparza was born on 12 October 1954 in Hermenegildo Galeana, Durango, Mexico.
+He is an actor and composer, known for Harsh Times (2005), The Crime of Padre Amaro (2002) and Two Women, One Road (1993).- Cosmé McMoon (born Cosmé McMunn; February 22, 1901 - August 22, 1980) was a Mexican-American musician, pianist and composer, best known as the accompanist to notably tone-deaf soprano Florence Foster Jenkins.

 McMoon was born as Cosmé McMunn in 1901 in Mapimí, Mexico, the son of Maria (Valadez) and Cosme McMunn.
 His paternal grandparents were Irish.